 Your answers are forms of intrinsic motivation, or internal factors that can motivate you to do something, in this case completing the long run.

 Internal motivators can sometimes be beneficially connected to your external motivators.
 For example, your intrinsic reward can be how you feel when running with a friend or the feeling of endorphins you get during or after a run.

 A study from Iowa State University showed that intrinsic rewards, which are different for each person, can help to turn exercise into a habit and a combination of external cues and intrinsic rewards is key to developing long-lasting habits:

 More than just a cue, intrinsic reward helps make exercise a habit – L. Alison Phillips, Iowa State University

 It can help to think of as combining what you like about running (external cues) with why you like those things and how they make you feel (intrinsic rewards).
 As mentioned, it can simply involve applying what you enjoy about your shorter runs over to your long run.

-If your goal is to build a base or train for a long race, your long run has a purpose and certainly will help you at the next race.
+If your goal is to build a base or train for a long race, your long run has a purpose and certainly will help you.
 Following a training plan can help you to keep yourself accountable to complete the long run too.